 Budapest is the main transportation hub of Hungary.
 For this reason, you can easily travel to other Hungarian cities.
 There are several great options.
-Among them are historic places such as Esztergom and Debrecen, as well as the idyllic Balaton Lake.
+Among them are historic places such as Esztergom, Debrecen, and the idyllic Balaton Lake.

-You may even decide to do a day trip from Budapest to either Vienna og Bratislava – in case you want a more international experience.
+You may even decide to do a day trip from Budapest to either Vienna or Bratislava – in case you want a more international experience.
+Both cities are not that far away.
+A day trip is cutting it close, but absolutely possible.

-We are listing the best Budapest day trip options below.
+We are listing the best Budapest day-trip options below.
 Each place is described in detail.
-That includes information on how to get to each particular place from Budapest!
+That includes information on how to get to each particular place from Budapest, how long it takes, and things to see when arriving there!

 Just 50 kilometers northwest of Budapest, we find the city of Esztergom.
 It is located by the Danube River on the Slovakian border.